-7 Crucial Tips For Baking Perfect Holiday Cookies
+8 Crucial Tips For Baking Perfect Holiday Cookies

 Parchment actually acts as an insulator between the baking sheet and the cookie, and prevents over-browning.
 It also stops cookies from spreading too much (and merging into one giant cookie).

 Kitchen Tip: Don’t throw out used parchment!
 It can be reused again and again until it’s worn out (as long as it’s clean).
-Reynold’s is our go-to brand in the test kitchen for its quality and durability.
+Reynolds and No Name are our go-to brand in the test kitchen for quality and durability.

 Bake one sheet at a time